Vitaly Nalivkin

 Vitaly Ivanovich Nalivkin (Russian: Виталий Иванович Наливкин) is a fictional character in a satirical sketch show.
 According to the plots of the videos, he is the chairman of the executive committee of the Ussuriysky district.

-The role of Nalivkin was played by amateur actor Andrey Alexandrovich Neretin (31 December 1975, Kansk — 5 October 2024, Ussuriysk).
+The role of Nalivkin was played by amateur actor Andrey Alexandrovich Neretin (31 December 1975, Kansk – 5 October 2024, Ussuriysk).

 The author of the YouTube channel was Andrey Gennadievich Klochkov.
-He was both a director, producer and screenwriter.
+He was both a director, a producer, and a screenwriter.
 The co-producer was Semyon Vavilov.

 Image

 The collective image of Vitaly Nalivkin was created by a team led by Andrey Klochkov, which included actors and former television staff.
-About 10 people worked on each video.
-In videos posted on the BARAKuda YouTube channel and other social networks, «Nalivkin, chairman of the executive committee of the Ussuriysky district,» effectively and radically solves various problems of Ussuriysk.
-Nalivkin's behavior exaggeratedly parodies local officials.
-The first video was published in April 2019 and by June 2020 there were already more than 30 of them.
+About ten people worked on each video.
+In videos posted on the BARAKuda YouTube channel and other social networks, 'Nalivkin, chairman of the executive committee of the Ussuriysky district', effectively and radically solves various problems in Ussuriysk.
+Nalivkin's behaviour exaggeratedly parodies local officials.
+The first video was published in April 2019, and by June 2020 there were already more than thirty of them.
 Some videos were no more than a minute long, which allowed them to be posted not only on YouTube, but also on Instagram.
 The character gained high popularity first in Ussuriysk, and then throughout Russia.